You may know and love your dog’s quirky personality, but sometimes their behaviour can be hard to explain.

 However, in a canine world, things can look very different.
 A mirror or other reflective surface is a good example.
 When dogs look in the mirror, they don’t see themselves; in reality, scientists say they see another dog peering back at them.

 When a puppy first experiences this, the result can be lots of hilarious yapping at the ‘other dog’ that has suddenly appeared.
-But after a while, when they realise they get no response back from the mirror-pup, they tend to move on and find something else to bark at.
+But after a while, when they realise they get no response back from the mirror-pup, they tend to move on and find something else to play with.

 Man’s best friend can be downright peculiar sometimes.